-From adding a dash of color to enhancing your hair’s depth, dimension, and texture – highlights amp up your hair like no other accessory.
+From adding a dash of color to enhancing your hair’s depth, shine, dimension, and texture – highlights amp up your hair like no other accessory.
 And highlights for dark-haired women are godsent!
 Coloring dark hair means bleaching your locks, leading to damage.
 Adding highlights allows you to play around with hair colors without destroying your hair integrity.
 But with so many colors, how do you pick the right highlights?
 Keep reading to get some highlighting inspiration with 25 trendy highlight styles for your hair!
 Scroll down to learn how you can highlight your hair right at home without needing to blow money at the salon!

 In This Article

 - A Box Dye that is 1-2 shades lighter than your natural hair color.

 - An Old Shirt

 - Clips For Sectioning

 - Brush your hair to get rid of any knots or tangles.
 Ensure that you are working with hair that hasn’t been washed in at least two days.

 - Put on your gloves and wear an old shirt that you wouldn’t mind getting stains on.

 - Apply the Vaseline all along your hairline, and on your forehead, ears, and neck.